trickerer/Trinity-Bots/README.md

 #### NPCBot Talents
 NPCBots don't use normal talent pick choice system.
 Instead, main talent tree is used (according to a spec) while also picking vital talents from other two trees up to tier 3 (available to players of the same spec).
 Select `_Manage talents..._` from the Gossip menu to chose a spec.
 Bot will activate it and continue to progress with chosen spec as you level up.
-You can change bot's spec at any time
+This action has no cooldown

 #### NPCBot Grouping
 Although NPCBots will follow their owner around grouped or ungrouped and will usually buff people outside their groups, selecting the ___<Create Group>___ (___<Create Group (all bots)>___) option will have them join your group and properly utilize group buffs for everyone in the group